pchudzik/blog.pchudzik.com/content/post/2017/page-object-for-components-testing.md

 expect(element.isHighlighted()).toEqual(true);    //element.isHighlighted = () => element.hasClass('important');
 {{</highlight>}}

 When reading test do you really care about the shade of red?
-Or if it is css class.
+Or if it is CSS class.
 It doesn't matter.
 The important thing is that item must be highlighted.
 How it's achieved will be eventfully checked but it's not critical information when reading test code.

 Using this approach it is easier to practice TDD.
-You can write your tests first and worry about implementation details letter when you decide what will be class name, or html layout.
+You can write your tests first and worry about implementation details letter when you decide what will be a class name or HTML layout.

 Page object pattern can be very useful for testing angular directives and react components.
 With proper encapsulation all tests should be easier to maintain, refactor and read.